raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 * `motion_detector.py`: main script that performs motion detection and tracking of objects on images/videos
 * `imutils.py`: module that only has the necessary functions from the [imutils](https://github.com/jrosebr1/imutils) package from [Adrian Rosebrock](https://www.pyimagesearch.com/).
-Hence, it is not necessary to install this package if only very few functions are used.
-For the moment, only the `resize()` function is used in the script.
+Hence, it is not necessary to install the imutils package if only very few functions are used.
+For the moment, only the `resize()` function from the imutils package is used in the script.
 * `conf.json`: **main** configuration options
 * `logging_conf.json`: **logging** configuration options.
 By default, logging